Domination (Primal Fear album)

 Domination is the fifteenth studio album by German heavy metal band Primal Fear.
 The album was released on 5 September 2025 via Reigning Phoenix Music, and has received positive feedback.

 Background and promotion

 On 23 August 2024, it was announced that guitarists Alex Beyrodt and Tom Naumann, drummer Michael Ehré, and touring bassist Alex Jansen had all departed the band.
 Five days later, the band announced Thalìa Bellazecca as their new guitarist.
 On 31 August, the band announced André Hilgers as their new drummer.

 Singles and music videos were released for several songs in the album including "Far Away", "The Hunter", "Tears of Fire", and "I am the Primal Fear".

-The band promoted the album with some touring, including supporting Eleine in that band's European tour for their EP We Stand United.